Contact us

-The standard Disulfiram dosage for treating Alcohol Use Disorder is 250 mg once daily, as studied by Drugs.com.
+The standard Disulfiram dosage you’ll take is 250 mg once daily.
 Depending on individual tolerance and medical conditions, the dosage ranges between 125 mg and 500 mg.
 It is taken orally, with or without food, and requires at least 12 hours of alcohol abstinence before starting treatment to prevent severe reactions.

 What Is Disulfiram?